Importing 201 Seminar

 Can't travel?
 This seminar is also available in an online webinar format.
 Click here for more information.

 Seminar refund policy.
-IBT will issue a complete refund if you cancel up to three weeks before your seminar begins.
-Cancellations received less than three weeks before the seminar can be converted into a tuition credit for $125, good for a full year, which you can use for a future seminar or webinar.
+IBT will issue a complete refund if you cancel 30 or more days before the seminar date.
+No refunds are given for cancellations received within 30 days of the seminar.
+Cancellations received less than 30 days before the seminar are subject to a $125 transfer fee.
+Once the fee is paid, you may transfer to another class date within one full year.
 In fairness to all attendees, confirmed attendees who do not attend their scheduled seminar are liable for the entire fee.
-You may send a substitute if you are not able to attend at the last minute.
+You may send a substitute if you are not able to attend at the last minute at no charge.

 WHEN CHECKING OUT PLEASE PROVIDE THE FOLLOWING INFORMATION ABOUT THE SEMINAR ATTENDEE IN THE "NOTE TO SELLER" BOX: